Rider, Reaper: Plot synopsis

 The situation turns into a standoff, and the General eventually asks for a brief truce to discuss terms, which Ryan and J.B. agree to, temporarily.
 The General proposes he and his remaining gang be allowed to leave in the wag.
 Ryan has no intention of letting him leave alive, not the least reason being that he recognizes that the General is not just a brutal killer, but absolutely insane.
 Meanwhile, Jak has moved silently through the dark caverns and placed himself behind the General and his gang, and starts to kill raiders one by one.
 This starts a brief firefight which kills the rest of the raiders but allows the General to escape into the caverns.

 Rather than chase the General through the dark caves, the companions leave the caverns and wait for him to attempt to flee.
-Sometime later the General exits through the visitor's center, only to be stopped at gunpoint by Ryan and his friends.
+Sometime later the General exits through the visitor center, only to be stopped at gunpoint by Ryan and his friends.
 Jak then moves in on the seemingly unarmed General, quickly disarms him when he tries to pull a derringer, and then kills him with a knife through the eye.
 The companions then take the remaining wag and head back for the Lauren ranch.

 On the trip back the group spends the night in the small ville of Patriarch.
 The next morning at breakfast Ryan meets the town's only other guest, a traveling merchant.
 The merchant recognizes Ryan and, after some brief questions, gives him one of Abe's notes.
 Ryan shares the news of Abe's success in finding the Trader with the rest of the group, and he and J.B. decide to set out alone for Seattle after they return to the ranch.